einslulu/Sephora_Review_Analysis/README.md

 SKU_id is one level of detail below Product_id.
 It means the same product may have different variants: package size, color, etc. However, the review and product information is the same for SKUs in a given product id.
 Thus, we need to remove duplicated lines.

-In this step, we encountered the biggest **challenge **to manipulate data: the data is more than 6 GB, while my RAM is only 8 GB.
+**Challenge: **In this step, we encountered the biggest **challenge **to manipulate data: the data is more than 6 GB, while my RAM is only 8 GB.
 To avoid system slowdown or crash, we first selected columns needed for analysis and deleted the loaded data from memory in each iteration when combining files.
 After removing the duplicates, we saved the two data frames into two files: **all_products_no_dup.pk**l and **all_reviews_no_dup.pkl. **The two files are held [here](https://drive.google.com/drive/folders/1Bjil5EROv8y4I9qsrU5WSqMnCaMb8z64?usp=sharing). <span style="text-decoration:underline;">You can use these two files for the following data manipulation and analysis parts.  </span> Some variables have dictionaries as values.
 Therefore, we cannot save them as CSV or parquet files.
 To open the pickle files, you would need to have Python 3.8 as indicated in the requirement.txt.

 **Step 2: Create data frame Product data 2020_2021**